bowl of dark chocolate which is one of the foods to avoid when having insomnia

 Unlike a food allergy, a food intolerance does not trigger the immune system.

-Symptoms are varied, but can include abdominal pain, acid reflux, diarrhea, migraine headaches, and nausea.
+Symptoms are varied, but can include night time abdominal pain, acid reflux, diarrhea, migraine headaches, and nausea.

 It’s pretty obvious how these can keep you up at night.